domasvz1/DO-Shop-ASP.NET-MVC/README.md

 Main window should use a btter styling.
-- npm run dev
-- When connecting to the system ther shpuld be a window displaying theis problem ( You are blocked in our system, let us know how could we help you_)
+- When connecting to the system there should be a window displaying theis problem ( You are blocked in our system, let us know how could we help you_)

 ----
-Hierarchy -> first blocked, then email, then password (catch all three exceptions somehow)
+Hierarchy -> first blocked, then email, then password (catch all three exceptions somehow or display in that order).

 You can create and delete orders.